Door Locks Types

 A primary weakness you must know about the single cylinder deadbolts is the fact that any access into the building (either through a window or peephole) is enough to open the door using the thumb-turn inside.
 See, this is a point you have to note about your choice of where to fix the single-cylinder deadbolts lock.

-Double Cylinder Deadbolt lock:
+Double Cylinder Deadbolt Lock:

 While there is a need to curb such weakness with the single cylinder deadbolt, the double cylinder deadbolt comes with the answer The double cylinder deadbolts employ two key cylinders each for inside and outside the door to fix the weakness of the single cylinder deadbolts.
 When choosing the double cylinder deadbolts, be ready to have your keys as your regular companion because the double cylinder deadbolts lock requires its key to open it from the inside when locked.

-Although this has been seen as a dominant constraint with the double cylinder deadbolt since it might pose a significant problem in emergencies such as fire outbreak.
+Although this has been seen as a dominant constraint with the double cylinder deadbolt since it might pose a significant problem in emergencies such as fire outbreaks.
 So, to handle this effectively, you should make sure that the keys are always inside the lock when you have people inside the house.

 Lockable Thumbturn Deadbolt Lock: